Review | Why ‘Seven Pillars of Wisdom’ is worth reading today

 At first, the long-sought capture of Damascus might seem to be the climax of “Seven Pillars of Wisdom.”
 Yet the book’s actual conclusion occurs afterward, when the weary-hearted Lawrence, urged to visit that city’s hospital, surveys the hundreds of wounded and dying laid out on pallets.
 Here is the true face of battle.

 Today’s readers, used to the twittering demotic of our age, may need to adjust to this titanic prose-poem’s leisurely, mandarin style.
 It’s worth the effort.
 To H.G.
-Wells, the book was nothing less than “the finest piece of prose that has been written in the English language for 150 years” — In other words, since Edward Gibbon’s “The Decline and Fall of the Roman Empire.“ Other equally ardent admirers of the work or its author include Winston Churchill, British Field Marshal A.P.
+Wells, the book was nothing less than “the finest piece of prose that has been written in the English language for 150 years” — in other words, since Edward Gibbon’s “The Decline and Fall of the Roman Empire.”
+Other equally ardent admirers of the work or its author include Winston Churchill, British Field Marshal A.P.
 Wavell, playwright George Bernard Shaw, poet Robert Graves and Israeli statesman Chaim Weizmann.

 Like Gibbon’s masterpiece, “Seven Pillars of Wisdom” can be criticized as slanted, partial and even unreliable.
 But as epic and psychological document, it remains a stunning achievement.
 It’s also something of an encyclopedia, providing reflections on Middle Eastern history, the nature and appeal of fanatical piety, the sociology of Bedouin life and, sadly, the Western Allies’s political duplicity.
 While this great book’s monumentality can certainly be daunting, reading it is an experience you will never forget.